Ragdoll Cat Personality, Energy, and Social Traits

 • Gentle fetch-style games

-• Puzzle toys with treats
+• Puzzle feeders

-• Interactive play sessions with owners
+• Interactive play with owners

 Social Traits and Human Bonding

-• Comfort around visitors
+• Comfortable with visitors

-• Low fear response to new environments
+• Low fear in new environments

 Ragdoll Cats and Children

-Why they do well with kids:
+Why they do well:

 • High tolerance for handling